Elijah-Dangerfield/TemplateApp/docs/ci.md

 ![Screen Shot 2023-02-16 at 10 37 24 PM](https://user-images.githubusercontent.com/45648517/219713573-7bad2660-d0e3-4cac-bbdd-d00d091211d4.png)

-After doing this the CD system will update the `version code` and the `version name` in the code base, commit those changes and create a PR.
+After doing this the CD system will update the `version code` and the `version name` in the code base, commit those changes and then create a PR.

 The CI system will them run tests, static code analysis and create builds for the new release.